Can Get Health

 The project's overall goal is to reduce inequity in health in Canterbury (specifically Campsie, Lakemba and Wiley Park) by increasing access to preventative health services for culturally diverse populations.
 These groups are the most vulnerable to developing and/or experiencing preventable morbidity and premature mortality.
 Within these suburbs, our work is focussing on children aged 0 – 4 years, and to members of culturally and linguistically diverse (CALD) groups, including new and emerging groups.

 The project has identified as its goal, the reduction in prevalence of four priority health conditions.
-These are: mental health, type 2 diabetes and cardiovascular disease.
+These are: Child and Maternal Health, Chronic Disease Management and Prevention, Mental Health and Capacity Building: Workforce and Community.
 The project also aims to reduce the prevalence of the behavioural risk factors linked with these conditions, including smoking, nutrition, alcohol use and levels of physical activity.

 The objectives of the project are to identify community barriers to using health services; to improve the knowledge of consumers to use and benefit from health services and programs; and to build sustainable and innovative approaches to prevention and early intervention by reducing gaps in the provision of services.
 The project also investigates ways health care service providers can provide services that are culturally acceptable and effective.